-Today started very early….out on our balcony watching the ship come into port.
+Today started very early….out on our balcony as the ship came into port.

-After breakfast (at the back of Horizon Court of course) we gathered our things and got off the ship – as soon as they opened up the gangway!
+After a scenic breakfast (window table at the back of Horizon Court) we gathered our things and got off the ship – as soon as they opened up the gangway!

 Ketchikan gets on average 340 day of rain/year.
 Our forecast today according to the Princess Patters was sunny with light clouds, high of 66.
 Yes…we were there on one of the 25 ‘dry days’. 🙂